13 Visualising data with ggplot2

 \(x^{1/2}\) |

 However, there are certain scale functions dedicated to transform axes in ggplot2.
 Some of these are listed below.
-Obviously all these functions have corresponding y
+Obviously all these functions have corresponding y variants available.

-variant are sometimes really useful.
+Of these, scale_x_reverse or its y variant are sometimes really useful.

-data, we have plenty of other functions to deal with other data.
+In the above examples, though we have seen scale functions dealing with numerical data, we have plenty of other functions to deal with other data.
 Such as,

 One example of using date scale can be of economics data. (refer figure 13.56).